40 Wall Street: 2020s to present

-New York prosecutors had scrutinized several of the Trump Organization's properties by 2021, at the end of Trump's first presidency.
+New York prosecutors had scrutinized several of the the Trump Organization's properties by 2021, at the end of the first presidency of Donald Trump.
 They found that, between 2011 and 2015, far higher values were presented to potential lenders than were reported to tax officials.
 The most extreme case involved 40 Wall Street, which in 2012 was cited as being worth $527 million to lenders but only $16.7 million to tax officials.
 By February 2023, the building had been placed on a lender watchlist because of its rising vacancy rate, which had reached 18 percent in late 2022, and its maintenance costs, which had risen 11 percent since the mortgage was issued in 2015.
 Fitch Ratings downgraded the credit rating for the building's loans in August 2023 because new tenants were slow to move into the building while old tenants relocated elsewhere.
 The building's Duane Reade location closed later that year due to shoplifting, and the loan on the property was transferred to a special servicer that November due to the state government's ongoing civil investigation of the Trump Organization.
 Following a January 2024 ruling in which the Trump Organization was found liable for civil fraud, New York Attorney General Letitia James said her office was prepared to seize the building if the organization could not repay a $355 million judgment.

-By that April, the building's vacancy rate had increased to 21 percent, and the building's mortgage loan was scheduled to come due in 2025.
+By that April, the building's vacancy rate had increased to 21%, and the building's mortgage loan was scheduled to come due in 2025.
 The building had become a tourist attraction, and The Washington Post wrote that Trump's detractors sometimes came to the building to express their animosity.
 A reporter for Curbed wrote in late 2024 that 40 Wall Street was so controversial, even in the real estate industry, that few people in that industry were willing to publicly discuss the building's finances.
 At the time, the retail space and several floors were vacant.
 The building's credit rating was downgraded further in March 2025, and the Trump Organization paid off the $114 million balance on its loan from Ladder Capital that June.
 By the next month, one-fourth of the building had been vacant for a year, and the property's annual income was $2 million less than its mortgage payments.
 An Italian food hall, Nerolab, also opened in the building in mid-2025.